supabase-community/kiro-powers/powers/supabase-hosted/steering/supabase-hosted-onboarding.md

    NEXT_PUBLIC_SUPABASE_PUBLISHABLE_KEY=<anon or publishable key>
 ```

+# Hooks setup

+After initial setup you MUST refer to `supabase-hooks.md` and follow instructions to set up Kiro hooks.

 # Troubleshooting

 - MCP tools not available or connection fails: Instruct user to reconnect MCP server in Kiro's MCP Servers View (run "Kiro: Focus on MCP Servers View" from VS Code command palette) and follow the Supabase login flow in the browser